-A GUI control tool for GDM exists.
+A GUI control tool for GDM exists on some systems but is missing from others.
 Type gdmconfig as root to launch this program, which enables you to set GDM options using a point-and-click interface.

 Like KDM, GDM provides extra options over those of XDM.
 These options include the ability to choose your login environment and shut down the computer.
 GDM is a bit unusual in that it prompts for the username and only then presents a prompt for the password.
-(Figure 5.4 shows the GDM username prompt.)
+(Figure 6.1 shows the GDM username prompt.)
 XDM and KDM both present fields for the username and password simultaneously.